Are you thinking about driving for Uber or considering delivering on Ubereats?

 If you drive for Uber, your vehicle is still eligible to be shared on Car Next Door!

 Best of all - you don’t need to be driving it to make money!
-You’ll earn an hourly or daily rate for renting out your car (which you can set yourself) and then an additional 25 cents for every kilometre a borrower drives.
+You’ll earn an hourly or daily rate for renting out your car (which you can set yourself) and then an additional amount for every kilometre a borrower drives.